Yoga for Health

 There are organizations that register yoga teachers and training programs that have complied with a certain curriculum and educational standards.
 For example, one nonprofit group (the Yoga Alliance) requires at least 200 hours of training, with a specified number of hours in areas including techniques, teaching methodology, anatomy, physiology, and philosophy.
 Most yoga therapist training programs involve 500 hours or more.
 The International Association of Yoga Therapists is developing standards for yoga therapy training.

 If You Are Considering Practicing Yoga

-- Do not use yoga or any other complementary health practice to replace conventional medical care or to postpone seeing a health care provider about pain or any other medical condition.
+- Do not use yoga to replace conventional medical care or to postpone seeing a health care provider about pain or any other medical condition.

 - If you have a medical condition, talk to your health care provider before starting yoga.

 - Ask a trusted source (such as your health care provider or a nearby hospital) to recommend a yoga practitioner.
 Find out about the training and experience of any practitioner you are considering.
-To learn more, see the NCCAM fact sheet Selecting a Complementary and Alternative Medicine Practitioner.
+To learn more, see Selecting a Complementary and Alternative Medicine Practitioner.